-We know from the sections above that simmering in a larger pot of skillet produces the best results in terms of cooking off alcohol.
-Beer also only has 14 grams of alcohol per a 12 fluid ounce can or bottle.
+We know from the sections above that slow simmering of alcohol in a larger pot of skillet produces the best results in terms of cooking off alcohol.
+Beer also only has 14 grams of alcohol per a 12-fluid-ounce can or bottle.

 Now, I fully admit I’ve given my young kids chili I’ve made with a can of beer in it.
 I’ve also used a little beer in some batters for deep frying too.
 And when I make risotto, I always use some wine in addition to chicken broth.

 I was still operating then under the assumption that cooking removes the alcohol, which we now know as false.

 And nothing bad happened (at least as far as the alcohol goes).

 But for maximum safety for your kids, simmer food on the stovetop for at least 30 minutes if not 1 or more hours and use the least amount of alcohol possible for your recipe.

 Can young kids or babies eat food with wine in it?

 It’s best not to give babies or toddlers any food that’s been cooked with liquor.
 But generally speaking, beer or wine can be ok.
 But again, the cooking method varies greatly in terms of how much less alcohol remains in the food when it’s time to eat.

 The longer you cook food that you’ve added alcohol to, the lower the percentage of alcohol remaining when you serve it.